 The next day driving into the city, Gamble and Hoitz have an incredibly awkward moment which ends with another fight and Gamble playing his favorite music - the Little River Band.
 They go to the next stop on their list - another accounting firm - which ends with the store front they're going to exploding.
 Gamble is tired of the explosions and gun fights and wants to go back to his desk.
 Hoitz on the other hand disagrees and tells Gamble that life is loud and has incidents like this.
 Gamble then reveals about his past in college - he was essentially a glorified pimp.
 He made money working security for the college's attractive women and was very well paid.
 He attracted a huge group of women to his flock and earned the real nickname of "Gator".
-He decided to leave that life behind after an incident where he went to the emergency room and met Shelia, who he would later go on to marry and that's why he's behind the crime.
+He decided to leave that life behind after an incident where he went to the emergency room and met Shelia, who he would later go on to marry and that's why he's as straight laced as he is.

 After that they go to meet Ershon, back at his accounting firm.
 They confront Ershon about his penny pinching and they don't know what he's up to with the state Lottery but they definitely suspect that he's up to something, they just can't quite put their finger on it.
 Ershon offers them a bribe of court side seats to the latest Knicks game, but they don't know that it's actually a bribe.
 The next day Ershon ups the ante by offering them tickets to the musical "Jersey Boys".